manavkohli/nextjs-go-example/recipe-app/README.md

 6. **Security First**: Non-root containers, security headers, and proper error handling

 Perfect for learning:
-- How to build static sites with Next.js
+- How to build SSR applications with Next.js
 - How to create lightweight Go microservices
 - How to containerize modern web applications
 - How to architect scalable web systems